 Network performance monitoring starts at $5 per month, and network device monitoring starts at $7 per device per month.
 Datadog also offers plans for things like serverless monitoring, APM, log management, infrastructure, security, and more.

 #2 – Nagios Review — Best Open Source Network Monitoring

-Nagios is an enterprise-grade solution for network monitoring, server monitoring, application monitoring, and IT infrastructure monitoring.
-It can also be leveraged for log monitoring and SNMP monitoring.
+Nagios is an enterprise-grade solution for network, server, application, and IT infrastructure monitoring.
+On top of that, you can also use it for log monitoring and SNMP monitoring.

-As an open-source software, Nagios is always improving thanks to its massive community of contributors and supporters.
-Millions of users across the globe trust Nagios, and there are thousands of plugins, add-ons, and extensions that are constantly growing.
+As open-source software, Nagios is always improving thanks to its massive community of contributors and supporters.
+Plus, millions of users across the globe trust Nagios, so you’re in good company.

-Nagios has hundreds of solutions and tools available, depending on the needs and challenges faced by your business.
+Nagios has hundreds of solutions and tools available, depending on the needs and challenges you face as a business.

 Nagios XI starts at $1,995 for a standard license.
 Try it free for 30 days.